 - Trophy Wife: The movie is about women who get dumped, often to be replaced by trophy wives/girlfriends.
 Phoebe, the ditzy starlet, and Shelly, the catty gold-digger, are the two most prominent examples, helping inspire the women they've replaced to create the club.

-- Phoebe is actually in the audience at Elise's play, clapping enthusiastically.
+- Phoebe pretty much drops out of the story entirely once it's revealed that she's underage, and we're never shown how she's affected by the abrupt end of her relationship with Bill and, presumably, the loss of the film role that came with it.
+However, there is a brief shot of her actually in the audience at Elise's play, clapping enthusiastically.
 Since, unlike the other "other women", she never actually bore any ill will toward Elise and actually idolized her as an actress, one may assume that with Bill out of the picture they've become friends.

 - Where Everybody Knows Your Flame: A rare lesbian example.
-It's like Babylon on steroids.
+It's like Babylon (both the UK original and the US remake) on steroids.
 Of course, they are in Manhattan.